dojo/framework/docs/en/stores/supplemental.md

 # JSON Patch and Store operations

-In the basic usage guide we show how Dojo Stores use operations in detail to make changes to the underlying state of an application and state that these operations are based on [JSON patch]().
-However, Stores deviates from the JSON Patch specification, [RFC 6902](https://tools.ietf.org/html/rfc6902), in a number of ways.
+In the basic usage guide we show how Dojo Stores use operations in detail to make changes to the underlying state of an application.
+There are a few more advanced points that are not covered in the basic usage guide.

 First and foremost Dojo Stores was designed with simplicity in mind.
 For instance, operations will automatically create the underlying structure necessary to support an `add` or `replace` operation.